 At Lakeland Regional Health, we know that part of helping our patients heal during their stay is having family and care partners close by.
-To encourage the reassuring and comforting presence that family and care partners provide, we offer Open Visitation.

 Visitor Check-In provides us with important information about our guests and helps us create a healing and safe experience for our patients and families, guests and team members.